 NOTE: Klaw – aka Ulysses Klaw – has been alluded to in various Marvel Cinematic Universe films, but in his human form, rather than the red solid-sound form he appears in here in this story.
 When the Black Panther first appeared in the 1960s (BEFORE the real life Black Panthers hate group) it was established that Ulysses Klaw was a Nazi whose unit invaded Wakanda during World War Two.

-T’Challa’s father was killed by Klaw, following which the pre-teen T’Challa killed Klaw for revenge … or so it was thought.
+T’Challa’s father was killed by Klaw, following which the pre-teen T’Challa destroyed the villain’s hand when he took his revenge.
+Klaw later died fighting T’Challa and the Fantastic Four … or so it was thought.
 It turned out that Klaw’s proximity to a vibranium mound when T’Challa struck instead trapped Klaw in a red body made of solid sound.
 Mastery of sonic energy became the former Nazi’s supervillain power when he resurfaced in the 1960s and fought the Black Panther and the Fantastic Four.

 Returning to the story: A “sound hologram” of a giant Klaw towers over the dome in which the Avengers and Pershing are trapped.
 Klaw’s new supervillain partner, Captain America’s mutant foe Solarr, is standing atop the dome itself.